cferwerda/socsci_bootcamp/README.md

 2. For now, look under *Configurable Apps*.
 Hover over a template for details.
 Click *Publish* under a template, then either Preview or Publish it.
   * For something like a tour of Civil War sites, check out Story Map Journal or Story Map Tour.
   * The Time Aware template allows you to animate change over time, but it can be buggy.
 3. After publishing the map, change the settings and appearance of the app.
 Click the *HELP* button at the top for tips.
+To only show certain features, click the *Organize* button and then hide the features you don't want to show.
   * If you are creating a story map journal or tour, use the *Change Media* button over the image to choose which photo or video to show for each point.
 4. When you’re happy with your map, click the *Share* button and copy the link.
 5. For more details, check out [the help](http://doc.arcgis.com/en/arcgis-online/create-maps/create-map-apps.htm)